CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 The bit patterns encoded in both the mask bit pattern and value bit pattern are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).

-If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert corresponding bit in the value bit pattern.
+If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert the corresponding bit in the value bit pattern.
 This rule ensures that a distinguished encoding is used for a given mask bit pattern and value bit pattern.

 When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are binary equal to the "value bit pattern".